Frequently Asked Questions:

 The Medical Statement by a medical professional must define one’s disability, precise limitations imposed, and the expected duration of the disability.
 Questions may be asked as to how this disability would substantially limit one’s ability to perform the essential function(s) of one’s job, with or without a reasonable accommodation.

-Question: Whom should I contact if I need an accommodation?
+Question: Whom should I contact if I need a reasonable accommodation?

 505 Hudson Street, Hartford, CT 06106